timfox456/myresume/Tim-Fox-Resume.md

   * Lead Engineer for AI Startup
   * Used BERT, AlBERT, RoBERTa, and others to extract meaning from legal and technical documents.
-  * Used PyTorch, HuggingFace and SentenceTransformers for transformation
+  * Used PyTorch (Deep Learning), HuggingFace and SentenceTransformers for transformation
   * Developed Python application to perform AI service wrapped with Flask web wrapper

 **Wake Forest BioTech** (Winston Salem, NC):